 There are even laws that demonstrate the importance of using winter tires.
 Quebec requires drivers to use winter tires from the middle of December to the middle of March.
 This law was passed in 2008, and it actually resulted in the brief phenomenon of people stealing winter tires.
 This demonstrates the importance of knowing how to shop for winter tires.

 What Type Of Winter Tire Is Right For You?

-Finding the right winter tires is the first step towards keep you safe during Canada’s cold winters.
+Finding the right winter tires is the first step towards keeping you safe during Canada’s cold winters.
 It is important to know that not all winter tires are the same, and you will need to find a set of winter tires that are right for you.